NebukadNesar/labs/README.md

- ##This is a simple labs repository management tool readme file
+ ##This is a simple labs repository management tool

  inserting multiple data into mongo database with mongoose and retreiving them with the help of express on nodejs server..